hiagochagas/HNScratch/README.md

 # HNScratch

-HNScratch is a ObjectiveC framework that makes it easier to make scratchable views and it works both in ObjectiveC or Swift projects.
+HNScratch is an ObjectiveC framework that makes it easier to make scratchable views and it works both in ObjectiveC or Swift projects.

 ## Example